eddes/eddes.github.io/README.md

 ```
 ![Resampling data](/img/resamp.png)

-_(looks weird, I know... usually you resample the other way around: with more data!)_
+_(looks weird, indeed... usually you resample the other way around: with more data!)_

 ## Numerical integration

-Life is beautiful since numerical integration was invented (even more since integration was made possible with less than 10 lines of code).
+Life is beautiful since the invention of numerical integration.
+It is even more so since it was made possible with less than 10 lines of code.
 Using the same physical problem as the previous example, let us now compute the black body radiation emitted by the sun over its spectrum.

 We will therefore use [Planck's law](https://en.wikipedia.org/wiki/Planck%27s_law) for the black body emission, which forms more than half the code required, as you can see for yourself below.